-JR Fredette enters his eighth season as head women’s basketball coach after being named coach in the Fall of 2012.
-On Monday, June 25th Fredette was appointed as the new head coach of the men's and women's golf teams after serving as the assistant coach under Ryan Quinn.
+JR Fredette enters his ninth season as head women’s basketball coach after being named coach in the Fall of 2012.
+On June 25, 2018, Fredette was appointed as the new head coach of the men's and women's golf teams after serving as the assistant coach under Ryan Quinn.